Student Support & Prevention Programs

 Elementary and secondary students are offered opportunities to participate in classes and schoolwide activities that focus on tobacco and substance abuse education, bully prevention, life skills training, and other prevention-related activities.

 The following is a list of several prevention programs implemented at Gilbert Public Schools, followed by a brief summary and links to websites with additional valuable information.

-Social Workers are a vital component to Gilbert Public Schools’ prevention program.
-There are social workers assigned to each of the District's elementary schools, (2) social workers assigned to work with the secondary schools providing specialized services to students and their families, and a social worker assigned to the district's alternative junior/high school to work with those students and their families.
-School social workers bring specialized knowledge and skills to the District, and are an integral part of the student services team.
-The school social worker is instrumental in supporting the District’s mission for student success while collaborating with the home, school and the community to do so.
+Providing comprehensive social emotional learning supports and mental health resources are vital to Gilbert Public Schools’ prevention program.
+There are social workers and mental health counselors assigned K-12, providing specialized services to students and their families, as well as a social worker assigned to the district's alternative junior/high school to work with students and their families.
+School social workers and mental health counselors bring specialized knowledge and skills to the District, and are an integral part of the student services support teams.
+They are instrumental in supporting the District’s mission for student success while collaborating with the home, school and the community to do so.

 Parent University is a valuable resource offering learning opportunities for families to support their children's educational process.

 Second Step is utilized at the elementary schools as the district's social/emotional learning component to help students, staff and schools foster and sustain supportive, learning environments to address the needs of the whole child.
 Read more about it here: http://www.secondstep.org/